Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Logistics

-Logistics is the process of moving products from their point of origin (where they’re made) to where customers can purchase them.
-It’s all about finding the fastest, most efficient and cost-effective ways to get items from point A to point B and typically involves:
+Logistics focuses on how products move from their point of origin (where they’re made) to where customers can purchase them.
+It involves planning the most efficient and cost-effective way to get items from point A to point B and typically includes:

 • Materials handling